Fukkei/CloudTest/README.md

 # CloudTest

-This sample demostrates a problem with `CfUpdatePlaceholder` partially updating a placeholder if there is not enough space on device.
+This sample demostrates a problem with `CreateFileMapping` fully hydrating a placeholder in PROGRESSIVE hydration mode although no data was requested yet.